 The second Payment Service Directive (PSD2) and its associated Regulatory Technical Standards (RTS) have been published by the European Banking Authority and validated by the European Parliament in early 2018.

-This new directive aims at harmonizing the protection of electronic payments and consumers' financial data while promoting innovation and offering better experience to users.
+This directive aims at harmonizing the protection of electronic payments and consumers' financial data while promoting innovation and offering better experience to users.
 It applies to banks, payment service providers (PSP) and any other company that handles banking data.

 The PSD2 requires European banks to develop their own open-banking APIs in order to standardize the flows between their information systems and third-party providers.
-The APIs of the banks will have to be ready by March 2019 in order to undergo a period of 6 months of tests during which their performances will be sifted.
+The APIs of the banks had to be ready by March 2019 in order to undergo a period of 6 months of tests during which their performances will be sifted.

 Precise security obligations

 Two complementary security principles appear among the security measures imposed by Articles 4, 7, 8 and 9 of the RTS: strong authentication and secure execution environment.